Covid, The Organs, The Brain, & A Personal StoryMar 11, 2022

 I'm writing this after a deep and meaningful conversation and a request to put my thoughts down.
 I can't fully remember everything I said, but I'm going to try my best to communicate well here.

-I'm going to share about my own personal experience of Covid-19 and my professional opinion of it all.
-My desire is to create an absolutely open-air and judgment free conversation.
+I'm going to share my personal experience of Covid-19 and my professional opinion of it all.
+My desire is to create an open-air and judgment-free conversation.

 (** I'm unsure what "strain" I had with this first round).

-- My acute symptoms came first and it hit me in my brain / upper cavity
+- My acute symptoms came first and they hit me in my brain / upper cavity

 - Then my middle abdominal cavity organs (next layer under brain / heart / lungs)

 - Then my pelvic organs as the final stop

 After the menstrual "shedding", I felt, truly, like a new person.
 I felt remarkably better in a way much more palpable than my typical post-menstrual time mood & energy shift.